Jenny Lind's tour of America: Lind's views on slavery

 Abolitionist lawyer Maunsell Field wrote that "she had an abhorrence for negroes she could not overcome.
 'They are so ugly', she used to say."
 Yet in June 1852, Lind donated $100 to Harriet Beecher Stowe to free the Edmonsons, a Black family enslaved in Washington, D.C., praising Uncle Tom's Cabin as "having been a strong means in the Creator's hand of operating essential good in one of the most important questions for the welfare of our black brethren."
-Historian Joan D. Hedrick suggested that Stowe's book "may have changed Lind’s heart" and that ambivalent views abolitionism and race were not unusual for the era.
+Historian Joan D. Hedrick suggested that Stowe's book "may have changed Lind’s heart" and that ambivalent views on abolitionism and race were not unusual for the era.

 Legacy

 Charities

 Lind gave 93 concerts in the United States for Barnum, earning her about $350,000; Barnum netted at least $500,000.
 From the outset, Lind had determined to give all her fees to charity.
 Her principal beneficiaries were free schools in her native Sweden, but she also distributed her U.S. concert earnings to local charities, including $1,000 to help build a church in Chicago, and $1,500 for the "mother church" of the Lutheran Augustana Synod in Andover, Illinois.

 In September 1850, Lind gave $5,000 (approximately $ today) to her Swedish friend, Poly Von Schneidau, for a new camera for his Chicago studio, later used to create one of the earliest images of Abraham Lincoln.
 On 14 September 1850, Von Schneidau took the first American daguerreotype of Lind at the New York Mathew Brady Studio.
 His photo of Lind is in the Library of Congress Collection.